 - Your reservations and ticketing can be handled by any oneworld member airline.

-	- Following your first international flight, all subsequent flights can be left open-dated, allowing you to schedule your trip as you go.9
+- Following your first flight between Continental Zones, all subsequent flights can be left open-dated, allowing you to schedule your trip as you go.9

 oneworld affiliate airlines

 Global explorer also includes flights operated by all of oneworld's affiliate airlines.10